-As pointed out earlier in this memorandum, attached as an appendix, is a copy of guidelines for agencies to follow in publishing notice of rulemaking.
-The committee may wish to consider whether to recommend legislation to incorporate the guidelines in statute.
+As pointed out earlier in this memorandum, attached as an appendix is a copy of guidelines for agencies to follow in publishing notice of rulemaking.
+The committee may wish to consider whether to recommend legislation to incorporate all or part of the guidelines in statute.